frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 }
 ```

-Naturally, the RPC services are grouped in a [@free algebra](http://frees.io/docs/core/algebras/).
-Hence, we are following one of the main principles of Freestyle, you only need to concentrate on the API that you want to be exposed as abstract smart constructors, without worrying how they will be implemented.
+Naturally, the [RPC] services are grouped in a [@free algebra](http://frees.io/docs/core/algebras/).
+Hence, we are following one of the main principles of Freestyle, you only need to concentrate on the API that you want to expose as abstract smart constructors, without worrying how they will be implemented.

-In addition, we are using a some of additional annotations:
+In addition, we are using some of additional annotations:

 * `@option`: used to define the equivalent headers in `.proto` files.
-* `@service`: it tags the `@free` algebra as RPC service, in order to derive server and client code (macro expansion). **Important**: `@free` annotation should go first, followed by `@service` annotation, and not inversely.
+* `@service`: it tags the `@free` algebra as [RPC] service, in order to derive server and client code (macro expansion). **Important**: `@free` annotation should go first, followed by `@service` annotation, and not inversely.
-* `rpc`: this annotation indicates the method is an RPC service.
+* `@rpc`: this annotation indicates the method is an RPC service.

 We'll see more details about these and other annotations in the following sections.

 ## Service Methods

-As `gRPC`, `frees-rpc` allows you to define four kinds of service method:
+As [gRPC], [frees-rpc] allows you to define four kinds of service method:

-* **Unary RPC**: simplest way of communication, one request/ one response.
+* **Unary RPC**: simplest way of communication, one client request and one server response.
-* **Server streaming RPC**: similar to the unary, but in this case the server will send back a stream of responses for the client request.
+* **Server streaming RPC**: similar to the unary, but in this case the server will send back a stream of responses for a client request.
 * **Client streaming RPC**: in this case is the client who sends a stream of requests.
 The server will respond with a single response.
 * **Bidirectional streaming RPC**: it would be a mix of server and client streaming, since both sides will be sending a stream of data.